 We’ve all had bad experiences with automated services.
-Who didn’t go gaga trying to follow the pre-recorded instructions when talking to a bank/internet provider/insurance company?
+Who didn’t feel frustrated trying to follow the pre-recorded instructions when talking to a bank?

 Fortunately, it’s not 1999 anymore.
 Nowadays, thanks to apps like ChatBot, you can design a bot that people actually want to talk to.
 And you don’t need to write a single line of code.